atick-faisal/label-studio/docs/source/guide/ml.md

 <div class="opensource-only">

 !!! error enterprise
-    Label Studio Enterprise features an out-of-the-box solution for LLM-assisted auto-labeling and model evaluation.
+    Annotation Hub Enterprise features an out-of-the-box solution for LLM-assisted auto-labeling and model evaluation.
 Compare LLMs based on accuracy and cost.
 For more information, see [Prompts](https://docs.humansignal.com/guide/prompts_overview).

 </div>